dkazakov8/reactive-route/docs/guide/routes-configuration.md

 Uncaught errors in `beforeEnter` or `beforeLeave` will lead to the rendering of the "internalError" route, so it's important to handle errors properly using `try-catch` blocks or `Promise.catch()` methods.

-Note that these guards are called on dynamic parameter changes, but not called on query changes.
+Note that `beforeEnter` is called on dynamic parameter changes, but not called on query changes.
 This behavior may become configurable in future versions.

 ### Accessing Route Information